shenwei356/taxonkit/doc/docs/usage.md

-      --prefix-o string                prefix for order, used along with flag -P/--add-prefix (default "o__") --prefix-p string                prefix for phylum, used along with flag -P/--add-prefix (default "p__") --prefix-s string                prefix for species, used along with flag -P/--add-prefix (default "s__") -t, --show-lineage-taxids            show corresponding taxids of reformated lineage -T, --trim                           do not fill missing rank lower than current rank
+      --prefix-o string                prefix for order, used along with flag -P/--add-prefix (default "o__") --prefix-p string                prefix for phylum, used along with flag -P/--add-prefix (default "p__") --prefix-s string                prefix for species, used along with flag -P/--add-prefix (default "s__") --prefix-t string                prefix for subspecies/strain, used along with flag -P/--add-prefix (default "t__") -t, --show-lineage-taxids            show corresponding taxids of reformated lineage -T, --trim                           do not fill missing rank lower than current rank